-Hovey graduated from College of the Holy Cross in 1953.
+Hovey graduated from College of the Holy Cross.
 He and future PGA Tour winner Paul Harney led the Crusaders to an NCAA championship appearance.

-Bob Simon is in his 13th season as an assistant coach after a successful career as head coach of the Hamilton College men's golf program from 1987 to 2000.
-Simon guided the 1990 and 1998 teams to NESCAC championship titles.
-Hamilton eventually made its only NCAA Division III championship appearance under Simon in 1999.
+Bob Simon is in his 15th season as an assistant coach after a successful career as head coach of the Hamilton College men's golf program from 1987 to 2000.
+Simon's teams captured NESCAC championship titles in 1990 and 1998, and made their only NCAA Division III championship appearance in program history in 1999.

-Simon coached five individuals that qualified for the NCAA championship between 1989 and 1996.
+Simon coached five individuals who qualified for the NCAA championship between 1989 and 1996.
 He also mentored a pair of two-time Golf Coaches Association of America all-academic team selections.

 Simon is a committee-person and rules official for the New York State Golf Association.
 He has been a professor in Hamilton's philosophy department since 1968.
-Simon received his bachelor's degree from Lafayette College in 1963, and his doctorate from the University of Pennsylvania in 1969.
+Simon received his bachelor's degree from Lafayette College and his doctorate from the University of Pennsylvania.

 Lauren (Steates) Cupp '07, is in her first season as associate head coach and her fourth overall on the Hamilton College men's and women's golf teams' coaching staffs.
 Cupp is a former member of the Continentals' volleyball and track & field teams and an inaugural member of the women's golf club program.

 Cupp helped the men's golf team advance to the 2013 NESCAC championship and assisted the women's team in its inaugural season of intercollegiate competition.
 She has also coached volleyball at both Rome Free Academy and Clinton Central School.